Driver license requirement for taxpayers

 What we accept

 We accept information from your most recent driver license or non-driver ID.
-The ID can be active or expired.
-If your ID is expiring, we will accept the return.
+Whether your ID is active or expired, we will accept the return.

 How to locate ID and document numbers